When you know, you know; and there's no need to wait...

-Honestly, there’s no scientific formula that ensures the success of a marriage.
-I know of a couple who had been together 8 years and once they finally walked down the aisle things went downhill from there until they finally divorced barely 2 years after their wedding.
+Honestly, there’s no scientific dating time frame that will guarantee the success of a marriage.
+I know of a couple who had been dating for 5 years and once they finally walked down the aisle things went downhill from there until they finally divorced barely 2 years after their wedding.
 Both of them met different people after the demise of their union, got married soon after, and today, are seemingly very happy in their respective unions.
-I know of another couple who got hitched after dating for 3 years, and they are happy and thriving as individuals and as a couple.
+I know of another couple who got hitched after dating for 2 years, and they are happy and thriving as individuals and as a couple.
 I say all of this to say that, there are thousands of such stories out there, and even more which tell the exact opposite.
-People get married for several reasons; from somewhat wholesome reasons to pretty kooky and dysfunctional ones like family/societal pressure, social status, money, sex (staunch Christians don’t want the temptation of fornication hovering over them…yep yep yep true story!) and for some ladies, they are just too fascinated by the title MRS SOMEBODY and tend to rush into marriage out of desperation, reason being so and so is married, so why not me?
+People get married for several reasons; from somewhat wholesome reasons to pretty kooky and dysfunctional ones like family/societal pressure, social status, sex (staunch Christians don’t want the temptation of fornication hovering over them…yep yep yep true story!), money etc. There are also numerous instances of some of my fellow ladies who are just too fascinated with the idea of being MRS SOMEBODY and end up rushing into marriage out of desperation, reason being so and so is married, so why not me?,

 Any amount of time shorter than how long it takes for HIV to establish itself in a person is definitely too soon.